WELL Clinic Team

 Gabrielle Salomone received her Bachelor of Arts in Psychology and then a few years later her Masters in Social Work from Widener University.
 She believes that therapy is not one size fits all, which is why she uses a person-centered approach.
 She practices from the theoretical orientation of Cognitive Behavioral Therapy, focusing on how thoughts and feelings impact our behaviors and incorporating exposure therapy to change behaviors.
 She encourages her clients, through behavioral activation, to slowly incorporate back into their lives enjoyable activities, routines and value-based goals that have decreased or are being avoided due to their eating disorder/depression/anxiety/OCD.
 Gabrielle has experience working in just about every area of mental health treatment, at every level of treatment, and with clients across all ages.
 She specializes in working with clients struggling with eating disorders, anxiety, and OCD.
 Gabrielle has received training through working at Children's Hospital of Philadelphia, The Renfrew Center and Roger's Behavioral Health.
 Gabrielle provides a safe and comfortable atmosphere and she believes in building trusting therapeutic relationships with all her clients.

-Susan is a fifth year doctoral student studying clinical psychology at Temple University.
-She recently joined the WELL Clinic as a therapist for external practicum.
-Susan has experience working with clients looking to address a range of challenges with a particular focus on eating disorders.
-Her approach combines humanistic values and compassion with empirically-based techniques.
-Susan’s interests include reading, traveling, and spending time with family and friends.
+Anika is a fourth year doctoral student studying clinical psychology at the University of Pennsylvania.
+She recently joined the WELL clinic as a therapist for the external practicum.
+Anika has experience working with children and adolescents to address a range of mood disorders.
+Her approach combines cognitive behavioral techniques with other evidence-based practices to best support the individual.
+Anika's interests include baking, reading, and playing board games.

 WELL Clinic Administrative Coordinator